Jibranwani/MailHook/README.md

 # Usage - EML/MSG Formats
-It is required to save the first email recevied and have it supplied to NightOwl.
-The extension should be `.eml` or `.msg` for the NightOwl to work properly.
+It is required to save the first email recevied and have it supplied to MailHook.
+The extension should be `.eml` or `.msg` for the MailHook to work properly.

 The attachments will be stored automatically in `Attachments` folder.